 Audit forms, their use, and methods of completion are found in Alta Avionics LLC Forms Manual.
 The Forms Manual is accepted by the FAA, and will be maintained in a current condition at all times

-Audit Records And Files
+Audit Records and Files

 Files containing internal audits, and vendor audits, will be maintained by the Quality Assurance Manager, and located in Alta Avionics, LLC computer system.
 The latest audit will be kept on file, and past audit reports will be sent to the archives.